Here is a look at the life of Ringo Starr, musician and member of the Beatles.

 1962 - The Beatles are signed by EMI-Parlophone and release their first record.

-1963 - Beatlemania hits England as the group has four number one hits.
+1963 - Beatlemania hits England as the group has four No. 1 hits.

-April 13, 1965 - The Beatles win two Grammy Awards, one for Best Performance by a Vocal Group and one for Best New Artist of 1964.
+April 13, 1965 - The Beatles win two Grammy Awards, one for Best Performance by a Vocal Group for “A Hard Day’s Night,” and one for Best New Artist of 1964.

 August 15, 1965 - The Beatles play for a crowd of 55,000 people at Shea Stadium in New York.

-October 26, 1965 - Queen Elizabeth II names the Beatles members of the Most Excellent Order of the British Empire.
+October 26, 1965 - Queen Elizabeth II awards the Beatles with Most Excellent Order of the British Empire medals at Buckingham Palace.

-August 29, 1966 - Last scheduled Beatles concert, at Candlestick Park in San Francisco.
+August 29, 1966 - The Beatles schedule their last concert at Candlestick Park in San Francisco.

 1968 - Starr acts in the movie “Candy.”